-We are proud now to have a total of six Livery Companies based within the Ward of Broad Street.
+We are proud now to have a total of seven Livery Companies based within the Ward of Broad Street.

-They are, in purely alphabetical order, the Worshipful Companies of Carpenters, Clockmakers, Drapers, Furniture Makers, International Bankers and Plumbers.
-The Ward of Broad Street is also home to the Guild of Entrepeneurs and the Guild of Freemen.
+They are, in purely alphabetical order, the Worshipful Companies of Arts Scholars, Carpenters, Clockmakers, Drapers, Furniture Makers, International Bankers and Plumbers.
+The Ward of Broad Street is also home to the Guild of Entrepreneurs and the Guild of Freemen.

 The easiest way to discover more about these Livery Companies and Guilds is to visit their websites.
 Provided below is a quick overview of each organisation and a link to its Company website.